 - Mirin - Mirin is a type of rice wine.
 I love the sweet taste that mirin adds to vegetables and other dishes.

 - Coconut Milk - Always in my pantry to use in a curry, dip, dressing, soup, or smoothie.

 - Vegetable Broth - I prefer low sodium.
 It is nice to have on hand for soups, rice, quinoa, and for dishes that need to be thinned out.

 - Tomato Sauce, Canned Tomatoes, and Tomato Paste - These are essential for soup, pizza, calzones, and so many other things.

-- Curry Paste – I always have red and green curry paste on hand.
+- Curry Paste - I always have red and green curry paste on hand.
 My favorite is Thai Kitchen Red Curry Paste and Green Curry Paste.
 I could eat it daily, I love it so much.
-I have added curry paste to sauces, dips, and tofu and vegetables.
+I have added curry paste to sauces, dips, tofu, and vegetables.
 I have made curry stuffed jalapeños and Thai grilled corn with roasted peanuts.

 - Nutritional Yeast - A definite staple!
 Talk to almost any vegan and this is probably at the top of their list of pantry items.
 Include it in sauces, dips, dressings, on pizza, popcorn, soup, and anywhere else you would use parmesan cheese.
 Nutritional yeast has a nutty flavor and has vitamins, minerals, and protein.